 MAS Museum Aan de Stroom

-In front of the Museums, you will find 4 pavilions, very interesting to visit, the Diamond Pavilion, the Port Pavilion, the Silver Pavilion and the MASshop.
+In front of the Museums, you will find four very interesting pavilions, the Diamond Pavilion, the Port Pavilion, the Silver Pavilion, and the MASshop.

-For opening times and more information you can check here: http://www.mas.be/en
+For opening times and more information, you can check here.

 Explore Antwerp’s food scene

-Another great option is a food tour around the historic town of Antwerp.
+Another great option is a food tour around the historical town of Antwerp.

 Antwerp is such a fascinating city with many things to do and see.
-Unfortunately, my time there was short, but if I were there for more days I would have visited:
+Unfortunately, my time there was short, but if I had been there for more days, I would have visited the following:

-- The Plantin Moretus Museum which is a printing museum.
+- The Plantin Moretus Museum is a printing museum.
 It is also a UNESCO heritage site.

 - The Butcher’s Hall

-- St. Anna Tunnel, a 572 meters long pedestrian and bicycle tunnel that runs under the river.
+- St. Anna Tunnel is a 572 meters long pedestrian and bicycle tunnel that runs under the river.
 From the other side of the Scheldt, you can enjoy a beautiful view of Antwerp.